 The best place is to either self-educate, to bring yourself up to speed.
-To go out and find educational forums online, talk to your peers, talk to your colleagues, talk to other Universities, or people on the same levels, because, again there are different requirements for different sectors.
+To go out and find educational forums online, talk to your peers, talk to your colleagues, and talk to other Universities, or people on the same levels, because, again there are different requirements for different sectors.

-The other option is the suppliers, if they’re a good supplier.
+The other option is the suppliers if they’re a good supplier.
 If they want to sell you something, you walk away.
 If they want to talk to you about it and address the issue you have and skill you up and to help and train you, that’s part of the argument.
-That’s part of the solution because you will get the better knowledge.
+That’s part of the solution because you will get better knowledge.
 And then you’ll start asking those questions, well, what about this?
 How does that work?
 What issues are going to be addressed by that?

 That’s what really needs to happen.
 I think it’ll catch up with itself.
 Assuming we can get the budgets involved in education to bring those people forward.

-And if you look at universities, there are courses and that way you’re specifically going on the government’s initiative, you know with the Cybersecurity centre down at GCHQ and the suppliers themselves, they’re thinking more about how we can protect all aspects of our community and particularly education and children.
+And if you look at universities, there are courses and that way you’re specifically going on the government’s initiative, you know with the Cybersecurity center down at GCHQ and the suppliers themselves, they’re thinking more about how we can protect all aspects of our community and particularly education and children.
 So, I think further education has got a specific set of needs and schools.
-It’s a different, it’s a harder problem.
+It’s different, it’s a harder problem.
 There is no dedicated IT resource, they have to refer back.
-But there’s now such thing as self-learning.
+But there’s no such thing as self-learning.
 Be aware of it, that’s probably the key thing but knowledge is power.

 The only common denominator is the person.
-Can I authenticate that you are you using that device?
+Can I authenticate that you are yourself using that device?
 Every system they use is different, but all students now would expect to have a level of access to a large range of applications.
 E-learning is the basis.
-You have the assessment system, the review system, the coaching and mentoring system.
+You have the assessment system, the review system, the coaching, and mentoring system.
 The exams themselves are virtually all online and the systems that support the student.

 Office, Excel, PowerPoint, the basic office suites plus all of the specific applications.
-If they study Media Statistics, Products, Design, all those applications are online and available for them to use on their devices in different ways.
+If they study Media Statistics, Products, or Design, all those applications are online and available for them to use on their devices in different ways.

 Controlling access is the critical one and the only way you can do that is with authentication at some level.
 And because there’s a broad range of devices and a broad range of applications, you need multifactor authentication.
 That’s both factorial in the sense of the device control, right time, right place, right IP, right location, but also the person.
 Using fingerprint recognition or PINs.
 Not a static PIN and dynamic PIN.
 A proper 2FA or multifactor authentication.